EdKeate/Avalon-Series/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+> [!NOTE]
+> My phone number shouldn't be publicly available, however some seem to call or text me out of the blue for technical support.
+Please use the appropriate method of contacting me through my email, Github or using the Discussion on this page.
+You're more than welcome to contact me via my number for a chat about something non-Avalon related, however it is unfair on others and myself to hotline directly to me.
+Thanks for understanding :)